SoftwareAG/universalmessaging-server-docker-samples/README.md

 	docker-compose down

 You can configure the image name which you have build using the '*docker build*' commands mentioned above in the docker-compose.

 	version:"3.2"
 	services:
 	  node:
 		image:universalmessaging-server:1

-If you want to build the image using docker file by passing build time arguments.
-You can configure them as follows:
+If you want to build the image using the docker file by passing build time arguments, you can configure them as follows:

 	version:"3.2"
 	services: